-When the university is in session, during fall and spring semesters, the Student Health Center is open Monday through Friday from 8:00 a.m. to 4:30 p.m., and Saturdays from 8:30 a.m. to noon.
+When the university is in session, during fall and spring semesters, the Student Health Center is open is open Monday through Friday from 8:00 a.m. to 4:30 p.m. and Tuesday early evening.
 Students should call ahead to schedule an appointment at (615) 322-2427.
 Students with urgent problems will be seen on a same-day basis.
-They will be given an appointment that day, or "worked in" on a first-come, first-served basis if no appointments are available.
+They will be given an appointment that day, or "worked in" on a first-come, first-served basis, if no appointments are available.

-Emergency consultations services (at (615) 322-2427) are available 24 hours a day, 7 days a week from on-call professionals.
-For more detailed information on the services available at the Student Health Center and information on other health-related topics, please visit the Student Health Center website at medschool.vanderbilt.edu/student-health.
+Emergency consultation services are available from on-call professionals at (615) 322-2427 when the Student Health Center is closed.
+For more detailed information on the services available at the Student Health Center and information on other health-related topics, please visit the Student Health Center website at vumc.org/student-health.